The human brain has 6 major regions. Out of the six, the cerebellum, also known as the lizard brain, is the smallest yet most powerful.

 Everyone likes to brag about how they are awesome, so the cerebellum tells the rest of the brain to keep going with the conversation.

 Find an unexpected way to start your sales conversation so you can increase your chances of starting your meeting off on the right foot!
+Then add it to your sales call script.

 Nobody likes to be bored by a sales call.
 Especially if they sit through a lot of them.